archiewald/archiewald.github.io/_posts/2020-11-15-awesome-bookmarks.md

   </figcaption>
 </figure>

-I thought it would be worth to share them to the world.
-As myself, I would love to see what particular materials my colleagues find interesting.
+I thought it would be worth sharing them with the world.
+As for myself, I would love to see what particular materials my colleagues find interesting.

 So there are bookmarks in my browser and the platform I use to share my thoughts is this very blog.
 How about creating a page with a list of awesome links, kept in sync with my bookmarks so I don't need to upload it manually each time I add a new awesome article.

-This blog is using [jekyll](https://jekyllrb.com/) platform to create and deploy content on github in a famous [Jamstack](https://jamstack.org/) manner.
+This blog is using [jekyll](https://jekyllrb.com/) platform to create and deploy content on GitHub in a famous [Jamstack](https://jamstack.org/) manner.
 The process of how I create a blog post is:

 - create a markdown file with the article content in a [blog repository](https://github.com/archiewald/archiewald.github.io)
-- as far as the article is `git push`ed, github handles the build process, deploy and make it available to the world.
+- as far as the article is `git push`ed, GitHub handles the build process, deploy and make it available to the world.
 The process is so simple because of [GitHub Pages & Jekyll integration](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll)

-Coming back to the bookmarks, the first step was to check how I can approach them in a machine friendly manner to automate the process.
+Coming back to the bookmarks, the first step was to check how I can approach them in a machine-friendly manner to automate the process.
 The answer I found was [chrome.bookmarks api](https://developer.chrome.com/extensions/bookmarks) available for Google Chrome extensions.

-With above knowledge I came out with the process on how to go from awesome bookmarks to awesome links page on my blog:
+With the above knowledge I came out with the process on how to go from awesome bookmarks to the awesome links page on my blog:

 1. Create a chrome extension able to get my bookmarks
-1. Send serialized bookmarks over http to a simple node app
+1. Send serialized bookmarks over HTTP to a simple node app
 1. On the node app:

 - Clone the blog repository
-  - Parse bookmarks and create awesome-links.md page which will be transpiled to html page in build process later
+- Parse bookmarks and create awesome-links.md page which will be compiled to a HTML page in build process later
 - Commit changes and push to the repo

 1. Wait until the page is deployed and available on [kozubek.dev/awesome-links](https://www.kozubek.dev/awesome-links.html)

 ## chrome extension